apache/opennlp/README.md

 - Building and integrating [Snowball Stemmer](dev/Snowball-Stemmer.md) for OpenNLP.

+## Security

+Please do not report security issues through GitHub or the mailing lists.
+Report them privately to [security@apache.org](mailto:security@apache.org).

+See [SECURITY.md](SECURITY.md) for the reporting process and for the project's security model, which describes what Apache OpenNLP treats as trusted and untrusted input.

 ## Contributing

 The Apache OpenNLP project is developed by volunteers and is always looking for new contributors to work on all parts of the project.